U.S. House & Senate Candidates

 Kenneth Mejia (G)

 Kenneth is running in the 34th District and shockingly to some (but not to us), he made history as the first Green Party candidate to get this far, coming in second in CA's "jungle primary" where the top two candidates, regardless of party, oppose each other in the general election.
-We highly recommend that you read the Meet Kenneth section at his scripted website.
+We highly recommend that you read the Meet Kenneth section at his website.
 Kenneth and his family have overcome hardship and he has accomplished many thing academically and professionally that men twice his age would consider reason to brag.
-But though Kenneth is the one Green candidate who's not close to destitute, having made many sacrifices to excel in his profession.
-He could've just sat back and banked his paycheck, but he's chosen instead to be an active warrior for justice in his community and hopes to in Congress as well.
+But though Kenneth is the one Green candidate who's not close to destitute and could've just sat back and banked his paycheck, he's chosen instead to be an active warrior for justice in his community and hopes to in Congress as well.
 California 34th voters - send him there!